 White button mushrooms, otherwise known as portobello mushrooms, are the most common mushroom type on this list.
-You can find these calcium-rich white mushrooms anywhere, and they’re quite inexpensive.
+You can find these white mushrooms high in calcium, beta glucan, and conjugated linoleic acid at your local grocery store, and they’re quite inexpensive.

 Low in calories and great sources of protein, these mushrooms are a common meat replacement in many vegetarian and vegan dishes.
 They are beneficial for heart health, provide a slew of antioxidants, and may even fight certain forms of cancer.

 If you’re interested in trying medicinal mushrooms, it’s best to combine the benefits of a few fungi.
 And, what better way to do so than with a bowl of cereal?

 Our Forij functional granola contains hyperconcentrated extracts of lion’s mane, chaga, and cordyceps mushrooms.

 The granola is vegan, gluten-free, and delicious.
 You can choose from one of our three amazing flavors, or go with a bundle if you can’t decide on a favorite.

 How much medicinal mushroom extract is in Forij granola?

 Forij granola uses a high-quality extract made from whole medicinal mushrooms.
 Our dual extraction method extracts both water-soluble beta-glucans as well as alcohol-soluble triterpenes.
 Our decoction process breaks down indigestible chitin cell walls of the mushroom to get much more of these compounds out than ordinary processes do.